RyanNgCT/CS2030/W9Lect/README.md

-# Week 9 Lecture
+# Week 9 Lecture -- Exception Handling & Functor and Monad Laws
 ## Try Context
 - similar to an Optional or a "Maybe" context
-- intended for the purpose of exception handling
+- intended for the purpose of **exception handling**

 ## Imports
 - `FileNotFoundException` must be explicitly managed